-- Associating with other children involved in exploitation - Suffering from changes in emotional wellbeing - Misusing drugs or alcohol - Going missing for periods of time or regularly coming home late - Regularly missing school or education - Appearing with unexplained gifts, money or new possessions.
+- Associating with other children involved in exploitation - Suffering from changes in emotional wellbeing - · Misusing drugs or alcohol - · Going missing for periods of time or regularly coming home late - · Regularly missing school or education - Appearing with unexplained gifts, money or new possessions.

 Criminal exploitation of children can include County Lines.
 This is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or criminal networks / gangs groom and exploit children and young people to carry drugs and money into one or more areas.
 Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked or the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered in addition to normal safeguarding procedures.
+School would liaise with a 'First responder Organisation' as details in part 4 of the guidance, to support and request a referral to the NRM.